spacotto/push_swap/README.md

 # push_swap
 A sorting algorithm implementation that sorts data on a stack using a limited set of instructions, with the goal of using the minimum number of operations possible.
 The project challenges you to choose and implement the most efficient algorithm for the task while dealing with algorithmic complexity.

-### Objective
-Given 2 stacks A and B, implement a sorting algorithm that sorts the numbers in stack A in ascending order using the least amount of operations.
+Objective: given 2 stacks A and B, implement a sorting algorithm that sorts the numbers in stack A in ascending order using the least amount of operations.

 ## Instructions
 Git clone this repository: